Vasilevskiy, Tampa Bay top Carolina 2-1 for 2-0 series lead

 RALEIGH, N.C.
+(AP) — Andrei Vasilevskiy has spent two games turning nearly every shot away for the Tampa Bay Lightning.
+A couple more, and the reigning Stanley Cup champions could be headed to the next round.

-(AP) — Alex Killorn and Anthony Cirelli scored while Andrei Vasilevskiy was strong in net once again, helping the Tampa Bay Lightning beat the Carolina Hurricanes 2-1 on Tuesday night for a 2-0 lead in their second-round playoff series.
+Alex Killorn and Anthony Cirelli scored while Vasilevskiy carried a shutout into the final minutes, helping the Lightning beat the Carolina Hurricanes 2-1 on Tuesday night for a 2-0 lead in their second-round series.

+As in the first round against Florida, the Lightning have opened a best-of-seven series with a pair of road wins.
+This time, it comes against the Central Division champion and a team that was in the Presidents’ Trophy hunt until the final week of the regular season.

+“We’ve been through (road playoff games) before,” Tampa Bay coach Jon Cooper said.
+“And we’ve got a group that believes in how to play and what you need to do to shut a game down. … I think when you just have that overall mentality and everybody puts the team first, good things and magical things can happen.
+And that’s what these guys are doing.”

+Now Tampa Bay heads home for two games, with Game 3 on Thursday, and a chance to sweep.

+“It was rocking these last two games,” Lightning captain Steven Stamkos said of PNC Arena with more than 16,000 rowdy fans.
+“To come in here and get both wins was huge.
+We know how hard it is to win this time of the year, period.”

 Vasilevskiy finished with 31 saves after being named one of three finalists for the Vezina Trophy presented annually to the league’s top goaltender.
-That came two days after he made 37 stops in a 2-1 victory in Game 1, including 15 saves in the opening period.
+That came two days after he made 37 stops in Game 1, including 15 saves in the opening period.

+Both games ended the same way, with Carolina down 2-1 and spending the final minute with the empty net and extra attacker in a desperate tying attempt.

+“It does make you sit an inch taller on the bench when you’ve got him back there,” Cooper said of Vasilevskiy.

 Killorn got the Lightning on the board 7:09 into the second period when he whipped a straightaway shot past Alex Nedeljkovic.
 The goaltender was shielded by teammate Jaccob Slavin tussling with Cirelli and didn’t appear to see the puck until it was past him in the net.